manelpuig/rUBot_mecanum_ws/Documentation/files/Doc/Project_old_files/02b_rubot_bringup_hw_rock0.md

 > This is usually done in the bringup file

 ## **2. Lidar reference frame and ranges**
 the LIDAR reference-frame is by default "base_scan".
-When using rplidar mounted back-side, in that case review the urdf model and be sure the "base_scan" frame is looking to the front.
-If not, you have to change the reference-frame to "odom" frame to see the obstacles in the right orientation.
+When using rplidar mounted back-side, the "base_scan" frame is looking to the back-side.
+Then you see the lidar red-points in RVIZ 180deg rotated.
+You have to change the reference-frame to "odom" frame to see the obstacles in the right orientation.
 You have to open the "rplidar.launch" file and change the line:
 ```xml
 <param name="frame_id" type="string" value="base_scan"/>
 ```